GoogleCloudPlatform/community/tutorials/vpn-interop-guides/interop-guide-template/index.md

    -  **Shared secret** — Character string used in establishing encryption for that tunnel.
 You must enter the same shared secret into both VPN gateways.
 If the VPN gateway device on the on-premises side of the tunnel doesn't generate one automatically, you can make one up.
    -  **Routing options** —  Select **Dynamic (BGP)**.
       -  **Cloud router** — Select **Create cloud router**, then populate the following fields.
 When you are done, click **Save and continue**.
       -  **Name** — The name of the Cloud Router.
 This name is displayed in the console and used by the `gcloud` command-line tool to reference the router.
-Example: `vpn-scale-test-<vendor-name>-rtr.
+Example: `vpn-scale-test-&lt;vendor-name&gt;-rtr.
 `      -  **Google ASN** — The [private ASN](https://tools.ietf.org/html/rfc6996) (64512- 65534, 4200000000 - 4294967294) for the router you are configuring.
 It can be any private ASN you are not already using.
 Example: `65002.`
       -  **BGP session** — Click the pencil icon, then populate the following fields.
 When you are done, click **Save and continue**.
       -  **Name** — `bgp-peer1`.